-Dr. Ashley McClary, a pediatrician at McDowell Pediatrics in Marion, offers expert advice on bullying, as seen in WNC Parent.
+Dr. Ashley McClary, a pediatrician at Mission Pediatrics – McDowell, offers expert advice on bullying, as seen in WNC Parent.

 Bullying, or unwanted aggressive behavior among school-aged children that involves a real or perceived difference in power, has become a serious health issue for our children.
 According to National Academies of Sciences, Engineering and Medicine, approximately 18-31 percent of students have experienced bullying.

 The American Academy of Pediatrics released an article in 2016 stating bullying happens every 7 seconds in the United States.
 With social media apps such as Instagram, SnapChat, Whisper, Yik Yak and YouTube, bullying not only happens at school but 24/7 in the form of cyberbullying.

 This is scary when children who experience bullying may suffer from disrupted sleep, gastrointestinal issues, headaches, depression, anxiety, and alcohol and drugs abuse into adulthood.
 Further, researchers have observed a variation in the stress response for victims of bullying, affecting cognitive function and self-regulating emotions.
 These effects can be severe and, in fact, those bullied as well as those bullying may contemplate or attempt suicide.

 Three questions that have been useful in identifying bullying: